What is PALS?

 Hospital’s San Diego Rehabilitation Institute (SDRI) has for the

-benefit of individuals in our community with a physical disability.
-The
+benefit of our senior community or individuals with a physical disability.

-SoCal Rehab Golf Program, The Stroke Peer Visitor Program, the Comebackers
+The Stroke Peer Visitor Program, the Senior Fitness Class, SoCal Rehab

-Neuro Club, the Alvarado Balance Club (ABC), the Aphasia Group, and SDRI’s
+Golf Program, Comebackers Neuro Club, Alvarado Balance Club (ABC), the

-These programs are designed to help individuals with disabilities to achieve
+These programs are designed to help seniors and individuals with disabilities

 The Stroke Peer Visitor Program